meltcloud/terraform-provider-meltcloud/docs/data-sources/machine_pool.md

 Read-Only:

-- `interfaces` (String) Interface name (for network type native), wildcard or comma-separated list of interfaces (for network type bond)
+- `interfaces` (String) Interface name (for network type native), wildcard or space-separated list of interfaces (for network type bond)
 - `type` (String) The network type - must be 'native' or 'bond'
 - `vlan_mode` (String) The VLAN mode - must be 'default' or 'trunk'
 - `vlans` (String) Comma-separated list of VLAN-IDs (required for VLAN mode trunk)